sama1mansn/greenfield-docs/docs/guide/getting-started/token-transfer.md

 ---
-siebar_label: Token Transfer
+siebar_label: BNB Transfer
+title: BNB Transfer
+description: Guideline about how to transfer BNB in Greenfield and cross-chain
+order: 5
 ---

-# Token Transfer
+# BNB Transfer

 The address formats of Greenfield and BSC are fully compatible.
 Users can transfer BNB between Greenfield and BSC freely.
 However, Greenfield only supports BNB and does not support BEP20 tokens currently.

-Here is a guide on how to transfer BNBs on Greenfield.
+Here is a guide on how to transfer BNB in Greenfield Blockchain and cross-chain.

-## BSC to Greenfield
+## Cross-chain BNB Transfer from BSC to Greenfield

 To perform a cross-chain transfer from BNB Smart Chain (BSC) to Greenfield, follow these steps:

 1. Visit [Greenfield Bridge](https://greenfield.bnbchain.org/en/bridge?type=transfer-in).

-2. Connect wallet and switch to the BSC network.
+2. Connect your wallet and switch to the BSC network.

 ![Greenfield-Bridge-Transfer-In](../../../static/asset/207-Bridge-Transfer-In.png)